 The project also includes a graphical user interface, an experiment scheduling system, and databases for experiments, devices, parameters and results.

 ARTIQ was initiated by the Ion Storage Group at NIST, and other partners have contributed to major features and developments related to ARTIQ and/or Sinara.
-Please get in touch if you would like to help move ARTIQ forward!
+See Funding and licensing model for more details.